weihanglo/sfz/README.md

 ## Credits

-sfz was originally inspired by another static serving tool [serve][serve], and its directory-listing UI is mainly borrowed from [GitHub][github].
+sfz was originally inspired by another static serving tool [serve][serve], and sfz's directory-listing UI is mainly borrowed from [GitHub][github].

 sfz is built on the top of awesome Rust community.
 Thanks for all Rust and crates contributors.